DepKraig/proxmox-lxc-auto-update/README.md

 - Reboots the container after a successful update and waits for it to actually become responsive (not just "running")
-- If the update itself fails, or the container doesn't come back up after reboot, automatically rolls back to the pre-update snapshot
+- If the update itself fails, or the container doesn't come back up after reboot, automatically rolls back to the pre-update snapshot/backup
 - Emails you on every failure, with the likely cause, plus a summary email at the end of every run
-- Prunes old pre-update snapshots after a configurable retention period
+- Prunes old snapshots/backups after a configurable retention period
 - `DRY_RUN` mode to see exactly what it would do first

 ## Requirements